jiforcen/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 sigma = 0.05
 learning_rate = 0.001

 AdamOptimizer was used, also GradientDescentOptimizer was tried to change learning rate.
-But finally it was consider tha AdamOptimizer work better changing it automatically.
+But finally it was consider that AdamOptimizer work better changing learning rate automatically.

 ####5.
 Describe the approach taken for finding a solution.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.

-The code for calculating the accuracy of the model is located in cell 18 of the Ipython notebook.
+Code for calculating the accuracy of the model is located in cell 18 of the Ipython notebook.

-First architecture tried was LeNet, it was chosen, because it was implemented in the initial example.
-It was necessary add dropout layers to prevent overfitting, because the inital neural network tends to overfit quickly, parameter keep_prob was adjusted experimentally at 0.65.
+First architecture tried was LeNet because it was implemented in the initial example.
+It was necessary to add dropout layers to prevent overfitting, because the inital neural network tends to overfit quickly, parameter keep_prob was adjusted experimentally at 0.65.

 Later a lot of different architectures were tried.
 Adding layers, adding second stage with different configurations (like in the article recomended in the project), changing the size of the convolutions, feeding images with and without color...
 The best results were obtained with the proposed architecture.